lightstreams-network/example-browser/README.md

-# Fanbase invite app
+# Lightstreams Account Manager

 ## Introduction

-The fanbase invite app helps users register and invite other users.
+The Lightstreams account manager helps users manage their account & wallet.

 ## Features

-This boilerplate features all the latest tools and practices in the industry.
+This app features the latest tools and best practices for development.

 - ⚛ **React** — 16.7.0-alpha.0 with Hooks
 - ♻ **Redux** — State Management